JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       a wonderful collaborator and true partner in music-making.
 And, she’s REALLY fun to be around. "
     author: David Anderson
-    position: Artist Director of A Few Good Men (Oakville Choir for Children & Youth)
+    position: Artistic Director of A Few Good Men (Oakville Choir for Children & Youth)
   - quote: Yvonne has made our church’s piano “sing” in a way we’ve never experienced before.
 With incredible musicality, she offers us postludes that have the entire congregation entranced and staying in the sanctuary